 The More I Watch Super Sentai, The More It Becomes Harder for Me to Appreciate Power Rangers!

 If there's one thing as a Super Sentai fan, I end up choosing Super Sentai most of the time over Power Rangers.
-While I don't hate Power Rangers as of current compared to the past, I can go from love to like (my most common emotion to it) or to plain dislike (my current status).
+While I don't hate Power Rangers as of current compared to the past, I can go from love to like (my most common emotion to it) or to plain dislike for Power Rangers (my current status).
 So what's the real deal between Super Sentai and Power Rangers for me as of current?

 I would be honest that the more I watch Super Sentai, the more I end up thinking, "Super Sentai is better."
 In what way?
 Remember I'm biased considering I'm am Asian guy with Chinese descent.
 So why do I think Super Sentai is better than Power Rangers?
 Why do I like the former better than the latter?
 I compare Super Sentai to spicy food and Power Rangers to non-spicy food.
 In a way, there are times I don't watch Power Rangers without ill feelings for it, or my opinions will change throughout the way.
 This is just my opinion so no flaming.
 You can still like both franchises though there will always be a choice you like better than the other.